infi/infi.sh/_posts/gifbox-is-up.md

 The API was built using a stack I knew.
 It was powered by [Express](https://expressjs.com) (most of which I learned during a phase in which I was steadily creating new Discord bots), and MongoDB for storage.
 The MinIO client libraries were used to interface with S3, though I do admit I only learned about the existence of MinIO through Revolt's use of it.
 The present-day API still uses all of those, and they are in fact good choices that I still take no issue with.

-The API has, of course, some very questionable coding and logic practices, and I would in no way consider it production-ready nowadays.
+The API had, of course, some very questionable coding and logic practices, and I would in no way consider it production-ready nowadays.
 Considering this was only a year ago, you may see the old API was admittedly very rushed, though I won't undersell the fact I have also certainly improved in the past year.
 The source code is still [available](https://gitlab.insrt.uk/gifbox/core) on Insert's GitLab, if you're interested.

 In the beginning, the API stored the GIFs in the literal GIF format.
 While this may seem as the most obvious thing, no other GIF service does this in practice.
 The reason for this is fundemantal: **GIFs are actually horrible.**